MohamedAbdulsalam96/erpnext_snapaddy/README.md

 This app provides an endpoint for the [snapADDY Data Quality webhook](https://developers.snapaddy.com/dataquality-webhook-api/guides/getting-started).
 It enables your ERPNext instance to receive data from snapADDY and create new leads in ERPNext based on the received data.

 > [!TIP]
-> Should you wish to support this app, we kindly request that you [contact us](mailto:hallo@alyf.de) prior to purchasing or renewing your SnapADDY subscription.
+> Should you wish to support this app, we kindly request that you [contact us](mailto:hallo@alyf.de) prior to purchasing or renewing your snapADDY subscription.
 This will allow us to claim a commission.

 ### Configuration